grpc/test-infra/dashboard/cmd/postgres_replicator/README.md

 created or added to the database.
 This column must be of the BigQuery `TIMESTAMP` datatype and should only increase in value for each new row of data.

-By default, the Postgres replicator listens for `GET` requests to `/run` on port `8080`.
+By default, the replicator listens for `GET` requests to `/run` on port `8080`.
 This port number can be overridden via the `PORT` environment variable.

 ## Running

-From the test-infra project root, run `make postgres_replicator`, then `bin/postgres_replicator -c <config_file>`.
+From the test-infra project root, run `make replicator`, then `bin/replicator -c <config_file>`.

-When the postgres replicator receives a `GET` request for `/run`, it will transfer new data since the last time it was run.
+When the replicator receives a `GET` request for `/run`, it will transfer new data since the last time it was run.
 When a transfer is in progress, it will ignore additional requests to `/run` (but still return `200`).

 ## Limitations